 You’ll be amazed at the great needlework and silk paintings too.
 What can I say, this is an impressively opulent temple! 🙂

 Tip: If you’re wearing shorts or tank tops, you have to put on some shawls or sarong if you want to go inside.
 Don’t miss the golden stupa at the roof garden, it’s a great spot for quiet time.

-Riding the Flyer would give you fantastic view of the city at 360 degrees, out over the city and well worth a birds eye view.
+Riding the Flyer would give you a fantastic view of the city at 360 degrees, out over the city and well worth a birds-eye view.

 Tip: Try to go when the sun is setting on a clear day. that way you’ll get both views of the harbor and neighboring countries, as well as the magnificent lights of Marina Bay!
 Don’t forget to bring you camera for that great aerial view.